 Cybersecurity threats come in many forms, so it’s critical to understand what types of cybersecurity exists.
 Some common forms of cybersecurity threats include:

 - Phishing.
-Unsuspecting employees can fall prey to phishing attacks thanks hackers’ abilities to appear as valid email requests.
-Educating your team about how to identify these types of malicious emails is important to practice and prevent data breaches.
+Unsuspecting employees can fall prey to phishing attacks thanks to hackers’ abilities to appear as valid email requests.
+Educating your team about how to identify these types of malicious emails is vital to practice and prevent data breaches.

 - Internal Threats.
 A disgruntled employee with malicious intentions or even unsuspecting works can easily pose as a gateway to data breaches.

 - Denial of Distributed Service (DDoS).
-Denial of Distributed Service or DDoS attacks occur when hackers attempt to interrupt web traffic and have even happened to companies, such as GitHub.
-DDoS attacks often occur due to missing patches and poor coding yet are preventable.
+Denial of Distributed Service or DDoS attack occurs when hackers attempt to interrupt web traffic and have even happened to companies, such as GitHub.
+DDoS attacks often happen due to missing patches, and poor coding yet is preventable.
 Thus, it’s critical to have effective support to reduce these types of attacks.